mguida22/InForm/README.md

 # Sensor Shirt
 A shirt that helps you learn yoga by giving live feedback on your body position compared to the correct form.

+Read the documentation.md file that can be found in the docs folder for more complete information regarding this project.

 ## Setup